 Majorca has many faces to show: famous beach clubs, idyllic mountain villages, enchanting bays and trendy party beaches.
 The island in the Mediterranean is among the most popular travel destinations for European holidaymakers.
 Majorca is only a flight away and offers countless white sandy beaches, Mediterranean plant life and a vibrant nightlife.
 Majorca is the largest island in the Balearics, and the largest Spanish island.
 It lies 105 miles from the Spanish mainland in the Mediterranean.

-Famous beach resorts, idyllic mountain villages, enchanting bays and trendy party beaches — Majorca has many faces.
-It’s time to discover them all.
-Holidays in Majorca, the most popular island in the Mediterranean and beloved travel destination for European holidaymakers.
-This sunny island enchants with its countless white sandy beaches, Mediterranean plant life, and a vibrant nightlife, and all just a 2 hour flight away.
+Majorca is a beloved travel destination for European holidaymakers.
+This sunny island enchants with its countless white sandy beaches, Mediterranean plant life, and a vibrant nightlife, and all just a 2.5 hours flight away.
 Majorca is the largest island in the Balearics, and the largest Spanish island.
 It lies 105 miles from the Spanish mainland in the Mediterranean.
 The landscape along the 500-km coastline is dominated by steep Caps, small rocky bays and long beaches, yet inland you will also find imposing mountain ranges such as the Serra de Tramuntana, as well as lush plains.
 The opportunity to discover and enjoy the contrasts in this landscape just adds to the charm of your holiday in Majorca.

 The capital city of Palma is in the west of Majorca and is the heart of the island.
 Wander through the picturesque alleyways of the old city and see the cathedral of La Seu extending high above the city with its impressive size, and which is counted as one of the most beautiful cathedrals in the world.
 Or see the Joan-Miro museum, the Royal Palace of La Almudaina, the Arabian baths, and Bellver Castle.
 From there you can enjoy spectacular views of the city.

 Active holidaymakers will be in their element in Majorca.
 The region of Serra de Tramuntana and the mountain range of the same name in the hinterland are particularly appealing for hikers and cyclists.
-For decades, tourism in Majorca was mainly limited to the coastal regions, attracting visitors looking for a beach holiday, but the island is now becoming an increasingly popular destination for active holidays.
+The island is now becoming an increasingly popular destination for active holidays.
 Explore the island's wide valleys and high peaks on foot, by bike or on horseback and take in the splendid views.
-A suggestion for a mountain bike tour in Majorca can be found in our ROBINSON Club blog.
 Harley Davidson motorbikes are also available for hire and to enjoy a motorbike holiday discovering the island.
 For nature-lovers, a visit to one of the many limestone caves is not to be missed.
-You can also try out all kinds of water sports in Majorca, such as diving, sailing and surfing.
-For those with an even greater thirst for adventure, there are many opportunities to go kitesurfing, paragliding or climbing.More info on active holidays
+You can also try out all kinds of water sports in Majorca, such as diving, sailing and surfing